posted under Hire a Professional Copywriter

 Americans respect honesty.
 They appreciate straightforward information.
 If your copy contains generic statements or fluffy descriptions, you’ll create skepticism and have a harder time converting visitors into customers.

 In your rush to be picked, get noticed or build buzz, your instinct may be to over-promise.
-Instead, stick to the facts, and your copy will sound authentic.
+Instead, a skilled copywriter will stick to the facts, and your copy will sound authentic.

 Americans can detect lies.
 Information regarding the benefits of your product is expected.
 But don’t lie, exaggerate, withhold information, or mislead.
 You’ll be expected to deliver whatever you promise.
 And if you want repeat business and referrals from loyal customers, you’ll want to meet and, if possible, surpass their expectations.